 Japanese dwarf pine trees argue the case that, sometimes, less is more.
 Their short height and slow growth rate can increase their value in the landscape rather than diminishing it because it allows them to be used effectively in spots in the yard where larger specimens would cause you nothing but headaches.

 Characteristics of This Dwarf Pine Tree

 Bizon Nursery says of the plant that a "ten-year-old tree is 3 feet tall and under 2 feet wide."
 Its plant form is pyramid-like.
 The needles are blue-green in color, the branching pattern dense.
 This is an artistic tree that deserves a background that will highlight its interesting form.
-For example, a light-colored wall as a background would nicely showcase this compact specimen plant.
+For example, a light-colored wall or fence as a background would nicely showcase this compact specimen plant.

 This slow-growing dwarf tree is effective in foundation plantings, entrance plantings, beds near patios, or in any other area in the yard where it is critical to have plants that will not outgrow the small space allotted to them.
 When installing a plant in a small space, you need reasonable assurance that it will not quickly spike out of control, necessitating its removal after just a short period.
 Thus the popularity of slow-growing dwarf pine trees and other short, compact specimens.

 When mulling over other choices for small spaces, consider small shrubs as well as other dwarf trees.
-One must specify small shrubs, because some shrubs are much bigger than some of the dwarf trees.
+One must specify small shrubs because some shrubs are much bigger than some of the dwarf trees.
 The following list sets in front of you a varied menu of small shrubs:

 - Euonymus Moonshadow: evergreen, and a favorite variegated plant

 - Winter heath (Erica x darleyensis Mediterranean Pink): evergreen; bears tiny flowers in winter even in a cold climate like that of New England in the United States, when nothing else is blooming